Using Modules in Templates

 @hubspot/

 followed by the type of module.
-See the example below and the default modules page for more information.

 For modules with fields that expect dicts, you can pass them like you would other parameters.
 If it's cleaner to you or you plan to re-use the values, you can set the dict to a variable, and pass the variable to the parameter instead.

 parameter.
-Just like you would pass field data for a group you can pass the field name as a key on the fields object.
-It's value needs to be consistent with the format the field type expects.
+Just like you would pass field data to a group, you can pass the field name as a key on the fields

 You can set template level default values for repeating fields by passing an array to the field's parameter.
 The array's items must be in the format expected based on the field type.
-Example a simple text field only expects a string, an image repeater field expects an image field's object.
-This applies to all of the other field types.
+For example:

 Modules that contain repeating groups of fields - like you might see in a slideshow module or FAQ module - can have a template level default set for those groups.
 To do this you pass an array of objects to your field group's parameter.
 The key and value pairs of the object are the field names and their values.